hashicorp/vault/website/source/docs/install/upgrade-to-0.5.html.md

 Vault no longer uses grace periods internally for leases or token TTLs.
-Previously these were set by backends and could differ greatly from one backend to the other; this variation, plus the lack of user visibility into grace periods themselves, was a point of confusion.
-TTLs (e.g. the `lease_duration` or, for a token lookup, the `ttl`) are now exact.
+Previously these were set by backends and could differ greatly from one backend to another, causing confusion.
+TTLs (the `lease_duration` field for a lease, or, for a token lookup, the `ttl`) are now exact.

 ## `token-renew` CLI Command